 Hit and Run Accidents Involving a Learner Driver

-You can only claim driving lesson accident compensation if the driver of the vehicle has been caught and proven to be liable.
-In the case of a hit and run accident, where the driver left the scene, you will need to follow a different process to claim compensation.
+You can only claim driving lesson accident compensation if you can prove liability of the driver of the vehicle.
+In cases of a hit and run accident where the road user responsible left the scene, you will need to follow a different process to claim compensation.

 Calculating Compensation Claims Involving A Learner Driver